Kiirocoin/kiiro-node-1-click-install/README.md

 Kiirocoin uses KiiroPoW (a ProgPoW variant) as its Proof-of-Work GPU focused algorithm which is FPGA/ASIC resistant.

+## What Is a Master Node?
+Master nodes are part of the infrastructure that sustains Kiiro.
+Unlike regular nodes, master nodes do not add new blocks of transactions to the blockchain.
+Instead, they verify new blocks and perform special roles in governing the blockchain.

+The one click Masternode installer was created to help with expeditious installation and start of Masternodes so all may easily contribute to the security of the blockchain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->